dduers/pdo-xpress/README.md

 This is a simple class that enables convinience methods when working with PHP's PDO class.
 Note that it has it's limits, but for simple applications with requirement of very simple ORM, it does it's job.
+Note that, for the moment, only the mysql driver is supported

 ## Features